88potatoes/flaggable.dev/README.md

 - Default deploy: `dev.flaggable.dev`.
 - `production` deploy: `app.flaggable.dev`.

-The production workflow is manually triggered and deploys with `--env production`.
-Create a GitHub environment named `production` and add the Cloudflare secrets there.
-Keep the development secrets as repository secrets, or move them to a separate `development` environment if you want approval and isolation.
+The production workflow is manually triggered and deploys with the production Wrangler config.
+Create a GitHub environment named `production` if you want approval protection, but keep `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` as repository secrets.
+The production job can use repository secrets while still requiring approval through the environment.